 Step 2- Scanning the folder for files to recover

 Once the scanning has started, you can sit back and relax for a couple of minutes.
-If the location has a lot of files that are huge in size, then it can take a few hours to scan the location completely.
+If the location has a lot of huge files, then it can take a few hours to scan the location completely.
 The scanning time directly depends on the size of the files present in the location.

 Step 3- Preview recovered file

-We know that you came to read this article to find the solution to “this device doesn t support this sd card" error and we believe that you have found the perfect solution.
+We know that you came to read this article to find the solution to the "this device doesn't support this sd card" error and we believe that you have found the perfect solution.
 We have covered all the possible reasons for this issue and the solutions for the issues as well.
-With the help of this mini guide, you can fix the problem right from your couch within a few minutes or a few hours.
+With the help of this mini-guide, you can fix the problem right from your couch within a few minutes or a few hours.
 Moreover, you are equipped with the knowledge of recovering the needed and important data from the damaged SD card as well.
-Now that you are well aware of the possible issues and the possible and guaranteed solutions, we believe that you are ready to help out other people with the similar issues as well.
-Good luck with your future endevours!
+Now that you are well aware of the possible issues and the possible and guaranteed solutions, we believe that you are ready to help out other people with similar issues as well.
+Good luck with your future endeavors!